MODERN HISTORY

 Sebastiao Salgado

-Everyone who chooses to be creative rather than destructive...
+Everyone who chooses a creative rather than a destructive life

 .